Mortgage Made Better

 You live like a normal homeowner.

-The partner does not live with you and does not manage your day-to-day life.
+The equity partner does not live with you, does not manage your day-to-day life, and does not receive monthly payments.
+They hold a silent equity stake — nothing more.

 Renting

-Over time, rent payments add up.
+Rent payments add up year after year.
 When you move out, you leave with memories — not equity.
+Every dollar paid builds wealth for your landlord, not you.

 Equity built: $0